callanalexander/call-collector/README.md

 ### 3. `cluster_inspector.ipynb`
 - Extracts acoustic features from detected calls using Regions of Interest (ROIs)
-- Performs dimensionality reduction using t-SNE or UMAP
+- Performs dimensionality reduction using UMAP
-- Clusters similar call types using DBSCAN or HDBSCAN
+- Clusters similar call types using HDBSCAN
 - Provides an interactive GUI for inspecting and analyzing clusters

 ## Installation with Anaconda